pajacobson/NoNag/README.md

 # NoNag
-Close cloned Sublime Text without save dialog
+Quick and dirty plugin to close cloned views in Sublime Text 4 without saving changes.